Biography

 ab-f-001-181

 This brief tabular resume offers a quick view of Willi Baumeister's life and work.
 More detailed information on his personal development is provided in the sub-sections and work overview organized by time period.
-Special themes are discussed under aspects and instructor.
 Moreover, short autobiographies from 1946 and 1955 show how Willi Baumeister saw himself.

 Short Biography